ArlCIbe/CCMod2/JavaScript/intro.md

 ### compares operands and returns a logical value based on whether the comparison is true

 ### Identifiers - unique names that must begin with a letter, dollar sign, or an underscore

-### namespsace -  conceptual container that provides scope to identifiers; used to prevent collisions between them

 ### Data Types